top of page

 vacu-formed molded polystyrene, wood, steel, pond pump, blue water

 To experience the Spa-altar (Hygiene Theater), visitors step up into a narrow vestibule that is approximately 12 feet high, 12 feet deep, and 3 feet wide.
 Polystyrene sheets are vacuformed over a pharmaceutical landscape, this abstracted pill topography creates a grotto-like sensation.
 At the far end of the altar, a disinfectant blue-hued liquid trickles from the top of the wall and pools in a horizontal channel on the floor, like a baptismal.
-Part spa, part sanctuary, the installation elicits the sterility of a shower, a sanitarium, or a padded cell.
+Part spa, part sanctuary, the installation elicits the sterility of a shower, a sanitarium, a site of compulsive cleaning ritual or padded cell.

 exhibition record: